FAD Magazine

 Paul Maheke at Galerie Sultana

-Galerie Sultana has a solo exhibition by the wonderfully elusive Paul Maheke.
+Galerie Sultana are showing a solo exhibition by the wonderfully elusive Paul Maheke.
 Here, the work is nominally about the challenges of making painting that’s difficult to pin down.
 How do you skillfully evade the fixed, long-lasting nature of an oil on canvas work?
 In this show, Maheke is working predominantly on silk curtains that are hung just in front of the gallery walls.
 He uses an airbrush to spray paint onto the curtain, depicting the outlines of figures rooted in mythology and mysticism.
-On a couple of occasions, Maheke works directly onto the gallery walls, creating ephemeral work that will eventually be painted over, but that stand mysteriously behind the curtain, subtly altering this visual experience from the other works on silk.
+On a couple of occasions, Maheke works directly onto the gallery walls, creating ephemeral work that will eventually be painted over, but, for now, stand mysteriously behind the curtain, subtly altering this visual experience from the other works on silk.

-Elsewhere in the space, laser-etched glass works sit atop thin column plinths.
-These works change when you move around the column, as the interior of these glass blocks refract and meet the eye in different ways.
+Elsewhere in the space, laser-etched glass cubes sit atop thin column plinths.
+These works change when you move around the column, as the interior of the glass block refracts and meets the eye in different ways.
 There’s a sense of playful subversion in the space that you might expect from an artist who is often thought of as a performance-based practitioner.
-Here, the viewer becomes performer, as they try to capture the form of sensitively shifting works.
+Here, the viewer becomes performer, as they try to capture the form of sensitively shifting works

 Paul Maheke, Vert pétri d’eau, 5th Oct 2024 — 23rd Nov 2024, Galerie Sultana